 All Is Calm: The Christmas Truce of 1914

 In 2007, All Is Calm premiered at three Twin Cities churches in collaboration with Cantus.
 The world premiere was also broadcast live on Minnesota Public Radio and was heard worldwide through live streaming.
-The broadcast has since been aired each year locally, nationally and even internationally through American Public Radio.
+The broadcast has since been aired each year locally, nationally and even internationally through American Public Media.
 In 2008, Cantus and Theater Latté Da teamed up with Hennepin Theatre Trust to present All Is Calm at the Pantages Theatre.
 All Is Calm has since become a holiday tradition being performed annually at the Pantages and on tour throughout the country during November and December.
 In 2018, All Is Calm made its Off-Broadway debut at the Sheen Center in New York City and went on to win a 2019 Drama Desk Award.

 A Christmas Carole Petersen

 In 2000, this holiday favorite received its world premiere at the Loring Playhouse in Minneapolis.
 Written by Tod Petersen and Peter Rothstein, A Christmas Carole Petersen is a lively musical that speaks to the power of the holidays to bring out the best and worst in all of us.
 Tod Petersen, acclaimed for his hilarious and moving performance, reflects on the Yule season with his family and in particular, the show’s namesake, his mother Carole.
 Elements of Christmas kitsch, nostalgia and music blend to remind us of the traditions and rituals that shape a family, as a Minnesota son struggles to rediscover the magic of the holidays.